Nosebleed (Epistaxis) Treatment

 - Dominance: In every relationship where two persons are involved, you will usually find any one of them to be dominant.
 However, that is acceptable until the dominance is within a certain limit.
 However, if it crosses the limits of patience and acceptability, it may sometimes result in violence.

 - Short temper Attitude: If any one of the involved persons in the relationship is short tempered, it will definitely be a lead reason of miscommunication or insufficient communication.
 Short tempered individuals are mostly characterised with low patience.
 If you do not have patience, you can never offer understanding.
 And above that, short-tempered attitude can be an additional disadvantage.
 These types of individuals fail to control their anxiety and can often be violent in relationships.
+If you wish to discuss about any specific problem, you can consult a doctor.

 Pathological gambling is a situation in which a person is unable to resist the impulse to gamble and this leads to harmful consequences on the personal and social front of an individual.
 Pathological gambling is repetitive in nature, and a person cannot stop gambling by any means.
 The person would try to get money anyhow to gamble and he would feel uncomfortable or irritated at the idea of quitting gambling.